olise21/pomodoroApp/README.md

-# pomodoroApp
+# pomodoro_app

-This App was created using Dart with the flutter framework Its A pomodoro timer app for the ECX internship
+A Flutter App created for the purpose of the ECX internship I built this app using the Canvas painter for Flutter